 Financial Exigency

-If the President determines that retrenchment for financial exigency may be necessary, he/she shall notify the Commissioner, the President of the Association and the Chapter President, every appropriate decision-making body constituted pursuant to Article VII and members of affected departments and/or program areas that a financial exigency exists, and shall provide them with a preliminary proposal, which shall address the reasons for the anticipated retrenchment, the number of bargaining unit members anticipated to be retrenched and the areas proposed for retrenchment.
+If the President determines, in their sole discretion, that retrenchment for financial exigency may be necessary, they shall notify the Commissioner, the President of the Association and the Chapter President that a financial exigency exists, and shall provide them with a preliminary proposal, which shall address the reasons for the anticipated retrenchment, the number of bargaining unit members anticipated to be retrenched and the areas proposed for retrenchment.

-Accurate information, statistics and/or financial data related to such preliminary proposal shall be made available by the President for inspection and/or copying upon request; provided, however that this Section shall not require the President to compile such information, statistics, and/or financial data in the form requested unless already compiled in that form.
+Accurate information, statistics and/or financial data, including but not limited to information about the distribution of faculty workload, student-faculty ratio, etc., related to such preliminary proposal shall be made available by the President for inspection and/or copying upon request; provided, however that this Section shall not require the President to compile such information, statistics, and/or financial data in the form requested unless already compiled in that form.

-The President shall provide a reasonable period of time and, whenever possible, a minimum of thirty (30) days from the issuance of the preliminary proposal, to receive advice and written recommendations from the President of the Association and/or the Chapter President.
+The President shall provide a reasonable period of time and, whenever possible, a minimum of twenty (20) days, but not more than thirty (30) days, from the issuance of the preliminary proposal, to receive advice and written recommendations, including a statement regarding the necessity of retrenchment, from both the President of the Association and the Chapter President.

-The President of the University, the President of the Association and/or the Chapter President shall promptly meet and confer to consider the recommendations of each party and to seek to develop mutual recommendations relative to curtailing the operations of the University as it affects members of the bargaining unit with respect to the preliminary proposal and their recommendations.
+The President of the University, the President of the Association and the Chapter President shall meet no later than forty-five (45) days from the receipt of the preliminary proposal and confer to consider the recommendations of each party.

-If, after having considered such recommendations, the President determines that retrenchment remains necessary, he/she shall recommend a final retrenchment plan, which shall state the unit or units in which retrenchment shall occur, the extent of retrenchment in each such unit, and, if known, the projected duration of retrenchment.
+If, after having considered such recommendations, the President determines that retrenchment remains necessary, they shall recommend a final retrenchment plan, which shall state the department(s) and/or program area(s) in which retrenchment shall occur, and the extent of retrenchment in each such department and/or program area.
 The plan shall identify, in accordance with the provisions of this Article, those members of the bargaining unit who are to be retrenched.
 A copy of the recommendations of the Association and Chapter shall accompany the recommendations of the President.
-In developing the final retrenchment plan, the President shall address the following considerations:
+In developing the final retrenchment plan, the President shall have considered the following:

-the mission of the affected unit(s) and how circumstances have altered that mission;
+the mission of the affected department(s) and/or program area(s) and how circumstances have altered that mission, with specific reference to the university’s mission and strategic plan in effect at the time a retrenchment plan is developed;

-the dependence of other unit(s) of the University on the unit(s) affected, the effect on the offerings of the unit(s) affected and/or arrangements to replace offerings lost;
+the dependence of other department(s) and/or program area(s) of the University on the department(s) and/or program area(s) affected, the effect on the offerings of the department(s) and/or program area(s) affected and/or arrangements to replace offerings lost;

-arrangements to allow students in the affected unit(s) to satisfy academic needs and requirements;
+arrangements to allow students in the affected department(s) and/or program area(s) to satisfy academic needs and requirements, such plan or plans shall conform to the accreditation standards relevant to the affected department(s) or program(s);

 possible consequences to the stature of the University;

-the possibilities of re-employment elsewhere in the University or other State University; and
+the possibilities of re-employment elsewhere in the University; and

 the advisability of program curtailment as opposed to program abolition.